Branch Pubs

 ku.oc.nemyrdnninahcalc@ofni(01360) 660824

 A warm welcome greets you as you enter this historic, atmospheric old inn Dating from 1734.
 This free-house was recently upgraded retaining and beautifully incorporating its original features, the wood burning stove in the bar gives atmosphere warming humans and dogs alike.
-Two handpumps supply an ever-changing range of excellent beers from local and other mainly Scottish breweries to accompany traditional home cooked fare.
+Two handpumps supply an ever-changing range of Loch Lomond beers, plus other mainly Scottish breweries to accompany traditional home cooked fare.
 Very popular with locals, tourists, families and walkers Children allowed until 9.00pm

 - Drymen Inn